olvaffe/olv-notes/systems/init/systemd-journald.md

     current journal file to `system@<seq-id>-<head-seq>-<head-time>.journal`
     - `journalctl --header` to see the mysteric numbers
   - if journald detects file corruption, it appends `~` to the filename
+- when `ForwardToSyslog=yes`, journald also forwards journals to `/run/systemd/journal/socket/syslog` socket
+  - rsyslog uses the socket rather than `/dev/log` when it exists

 ## `journalctl`